starcitizen-lug/knowledge-base/wiki/Troubleshooting/mouse-keyboard-issues.md

 ## Non-US keyboard keys not working
 1. Use the LUG Helper to [switch to a wine](/Tips-and-Tricks#how-to-add-a-wine-runner) with **staging** in the name
 2. Use the LUG Helper Maintenance menu `Open Wine prefix configuration` button to run winecfg
-3. Select your language from the list and enable scancode auto-detection
+3. In the Input tab->Keyboard Settings, select your language from the list
+4. Keyboard scancode auto-detection may have to be enabled or disabled depending on your hardware.
+Try both.
  ![staging_input_menu](https://github.com/user-attachments/assets/94908f79-682d-42ac-89fc-4564f09c3b7c)
-4. If the above doesn't work, use the Lug Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) to set the `export LANG=` environment variable.
+5. If the above doesn't work, use the Lug Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) to set the `export LANG=` environment variable.
 You may need to switch to a staging runner besides LUG-Wine.
     ```
     ################################################################
     # Configure the environment